S4 E9: Inflation And Traction/EOS

 Seth Price

-Is that how do you get no I mean again, it's that would be for them their fires and flames and I get it from HR issues with software but basically your gives you time to talk this out.
-And if you're sitting there and let's say hypothetically you I don't know you have your know your integrator there.
-You're there, the visionary and you have you may It sits several seats, it's smaller firms, you may have several seats until you hire beyond.
-But if that assuming for a second that you're ahead of intake, that intake Dragon, if you have that world or intake attorney is there, and you're like, Okay, what are those, and it gives you time outside the confines of a regular check in, it's a structured way to have that discussion, come to a conclusion.
-And the thing that Knoxville talked about was because he works with Mike Morris, right, you know, and he's like, we can't be hired the polar opposites and the job and we saw this is you sit there you argue you discuss with two or three of those moments yesterday, and come up with a resolution at the end of it.
-Nobody knows who's whose it is, it is the resolution going forward, whether you agree with it or not.
-John's like I do stuff at the firm like, I can't stand this is not for me, but I'm gonna go forward because we have decided collectively to do it.
-So it may be that somebody says Mark isn't ready for it, we can't get another dollar.
-If that's the decision, they're going to do it?
-Or you're going to say, hey, I want to go 15%, we'll see what happens.
-Give it a give it a quarter, or let me know, you know.
-And then once that decision is made, everybody moves forward with.
+I mean, again, that would be for them their fires and flames, and I get it, some HR issues with software but basically, it gives you time to talk this out.
+And if you’re sitting there, and let’s say hypothetically, you have your integrator there, you’re there, the visionary, and you have, you may sit several seats, it’s smaller firms, you may have several seats until you hire beyond.
+But if that, assuming for a second that you’re ahead of intake, that intake drag-in, if you have that world or intake attorney is there, and you’re like, Okay, what are those, and it gives you time outside the confines of a regular check in, it’s a structured way to have that discussion, come to a conclusion.
+And the thing that Knox Hazel talked about was, because he works with Mike Morris, right, you know, and he’s like, hired the polar opposites and the job, and we saw this is you sit there, you argue, you discuss with two or three of those moments yesterday, and come up with a resolution.
+At the end of it, nobody knows whose it is, it is the resolution going forward, whether you agree with it or not.
+John’s like, I do stuff at the firm like, I can’t stand, this is not for me, but I’m gonna go forward because we have decided collectively to do it.
+So it may be that somebody says, market isn’t ready for it, we can’t get another dollar.
+If that’s the decision, they’re going to do it, or you’re going to say, hey, I want to go 15%, we’ll see what happens.
+Give it a quarter, or let me know, and then once that decision is made, everybody moves forward with it.

 Jay Ruane

-I just I don't know, I just I feel you know, I like the the concept of it.
-But quarterly meetings with my whole team, I just see, I see that being a waste of time, I'm having these conversations with them weekly, as the CEO, CEO duties.
+I just, I don’t know, I just I feel, you know, I like the concept of it.
+But quarterly meetings with my whole team, I just see, I see that being a waste of time.
+I’m having these conversations with them weekly, as the CEO.

 Seth Price

-This is but the idea that is it's the one time you take stock in all those things, because otherwise it keeps again, this isn't like I'm saying I I am saying it is valuable for us I is something that is simple, and simple can be good.
-In the sense that we lose things happen.
-I'll give you a great micro example of somebody who wasn't even at our POSB, we have this amazing new recruiter.
-And there was an issue where one of the one of the managers needed a particular position hired.
-And for whatever reason, they were there was part of the overseas hiring.
-They were trying to hire overseas lawyers, and they weren't finding anybody that was suited.
-The right answer was for her to go back to those people and say, Look, I'm looking for lawyers internationally, I'm not seeing what you want, we do have luck with non lawyers, do you want me to go there, instead, she waited for them to sort of exploit to what the hell I'm not getting any anybody.
+But the idea then, is it’s the one time you take stock in all those things, because otherwise it keeps, again, this isn’t like I’m saying, I am saying it is valuable for us.
+It is something that is simple, and simple can be good, in the sense that we lose, things happen.
+I’ll give you a great micro example of somebody who wasn’t even at our EOS.
+We have this amazing new recruiter.
+And there was an issue where one of the managers needed a particular position hired.
+And for whatever reason, it was part of the overseas hiring.
+They were trying to hire overseas lawyers, and they weren’t finding anybody that was suited.
+The right answer was for her to go back to those people and say, Look, I’m looking for lawyers internationally, I’m not seeing what you want, we do have luck with non lawyers, do you want me to go there.
+Instead, she waited for them to sort of explode to, what the hell I’m not getting anybody.
 And they come to her and it got to change.
-So I think what these meetings do is give you an A, it's an opportunity, sort of like when we had the 55 Die, there's a certain amount of stuff that you can get talking to people, there's a certain amount of stuff that you get in those emails, there's a certain amount of stuff your weekly meetings take place, there's a certain amount of place where you sit down, you're like, Hey, I'm gonna go through all of this layout priorities and figure out what are those issues?
-It just it, that would be the closest analogy I have there things that the weekly meetings accomplish, and things that the quarterly meetings I think, have.
-And I will leave you with this on this topic, before we wrap up, the piece that was most noticeable, wasn't necessarily all of the action item takeaways.
-Although yesterday was a great day with lots of them, and everybody left, feeling much better.
+So I think what these meetings do is give you an, it’s an opportunity, sort of like when we had the 15Five guy, there’s a certain amount of stuff that you can get talking to people, there’s a certain amount of stuff that you get in those emails, there’s a certain amount of stuff your weekly meetings take place, there’s a certain amount of place where you sit down, you’re like, Hey, I’m gonna go through all of this, layout priorities, and figure out what are those issues?
+It just, that would be the closest analogy I have, that there are things that the weekly meetings accomplish, and things that the quarterly meetings I think, have.
+And I will leave you with this on this topic, before we wrap up, the piece that was most noticeable, wasn’t necessarily all of the action item takeaways.
+Although yesterday was a great day with lots of them, and everybody left feeling much better.
 But the palpable difference in communication amongst this team, and the level of trust and communication was exponentially higher, maybe it was too low to begin with.
-But it really helps in building those the the communication lines within your team, not you know, is multifaceted, not just you each person, but as a team, I feel that we are humming as a team much, much better than before we started.
+But it really helps in building those communication lines within your team, in multifaceted, not just you to each person, but as a team, I feel that we are humming as a team much, much better than before we started.

 Jay Ruane